VhI3/statFEMplusplus/README.md

-# statFEMpp
+# statFEM++

-Welcome to the statFEMpp Project!
-This is a modern C++ 17 code for implementing a deterministic finite element method (FEM) with multiple advanced features.
+Welcome to the statFEM++ Project!
+This is a modern objected-oriented C++ 17 code for implementing a deterministic finite element method (FEM) with multiple advanced features.

 ## Features

-1. **Element Library:** This code is designed to handle various types of elements including beam element, shell, 1D Tension bar, Trusses, 2D rectangular element, and 3D solid element.
+1. **Element Library:** This code is designed to handle various elements, including beam elements, shells, 1D Tension bars, Trusses, 2D rectangular elements, and 3D solid elements.
 There is an extensive library of FEM elements to choose from.

-2. **Shape Functions:** The polynomial order of shape functions of elements can be increased in each direction to an arbitrary order, providing flexibility in modeling.
+2. **Shape Functions:** The polynomial order of shape functions of elements can be increased to an arbitrary order in each direction, providing modeling flexibility.

 3. **Material Models Library:** Our library includes a variety of material models such as Linear Elastic, St. Veant Kirchhoff, and Hyperelastic material models like Moony Rivlin, Neo Hookean, and Ogden.